 The Citizen Police Academy is a 12-week program that is offered each fall.
 Interested candidates must be at least 21 years old and have no felony convictions.
 Priority will be given to people who live or work in the City of Branson.

-We are currently accepting applications which may be printed from following link here.
-Completed applications may be mailed to the police department or hand delivered.
+We are currently accepting applications for the September 2021 class.
+Complete your online application by clicking here.
 For additional information please contact Officer Darold Donathan at (417) 337-8503 or firstname.lastname@example.org

 The City of Branson desires to assist you in resolving issues, in effort to provide you with the best possible quality of life within your neighborhood.